Skip to content

 add_labels bool

 Add value labels on bars.
-If None, reads from config.
-Defaults to None.
+Defaults to True.

 True